pawkakol1/worlds-air-quality-index/README.md

 In case of station ID, there will be shown next window, where you need to put:

 - your waqi.info account token (required),
-- ID of WAQI station (required) - 13837 is proper, @13837 is not proper,
+- ID of WAQI station (required) - WAQI Internal stations it is needed to put just a number (without @ char), for stations from other sources it needs to put 'A' char as a prefix(eg. A67564),
 - your own name of station (optional).

 To get WAQI token you need to sign up [here](https://aqicn.org/data-platform/token/).